-Note: This high-calorie recipe is especially for teens with cystic fibrosis (CF), who need to consume additional calories to help them meet their nutritional needs.
+Note: This high-calorie recipe is especially for teens with cystic fibrosis (CF), who may need additional calories to meet their nutritional needs.

 Serve this dish alone or add some vegetables on the side.
 This high-calorie meal tastes even better the next day.

 Prep time: 75 minutes

 - ½ cup onion, chopped

 - 1 clove of garlic, minced

 - 14½-ounce can diced tomatoes, drained